SlavaKovalev/simba-prototypes/README.md

  * In a `jupyter` notebook, provide the exact formulas for the cross-sections used (you can have a look at [MUM](https://arxiv.org/abs/hep-ph/0010322) for initial reference).
  * Compare accuracy and performance across `CPU`/`CUDA`, varying the floating point precision (document your results).

-We reommend the Oxford lecture [notes](https://www2.physics.ox.ac.uk/sites/default/files/Passage.pdf) on the passage of particles through matter and the [PENELOPE](https://www.oecd-nea.org/science/docs/2011/nsc-doc2011-5) manual as a good introductory read about Monte-Carlo simulations for the passage of particles through matter.
+We recommend the Oxford lecture [notes](https://www2.physics.ox.ac.uk/sites/default/files/Passage.pdf) on the passage of particles through matter and the [PENELOPE](https://www.oecd-nea.org/science/docs/2011/nsc-doc2011-5) manual as a good introductory read about Monte-Carlo simulations.
 Backward Monte-Carlo technique is well described by [V. Niess et al.](https://arxiv.org/abs/1705.05636)

  For research directions in this project have a look at this [tutorial](https://github.com/grinisrit/noa/blob/master/docs/pms/differentiable_programming_pms.ipynb) on differentiable programming for particle physics simulations.